-We use DPD as our delivery partner for orders of our food and 98% of deliveries are made next working day.
-If you place your order before midday on a weekday you are likely to receive your order next day (Mon-Fri).
+We use DPD as our delivery partner for orders of our food and 98% of deliveries are made next working day (Mon-Fri).
+If you place your order before midday on a weekday you are likely to receive your order the next day (Mon-Fri).
 DPD do not generally deliver on weekends.
 DPD will text you when your delivery is due, you can then manage your delivery preferences if required.
 For smaller orders you can chose a Royal Mail 48 hour service.
 For sample pack deliveries we use Royal Mail – deliveries can take 2-5 working days.
 Find out more here https://www.walkeranddrake.com/pages/delivery-details

 Yes, but we can only accept returns of unopened and undamaged bags of our food and within 14 days of delivery.
 If you return the bag(s) back to us you must pay for the delivery.
 We will refund you on receipt minus a 10% administration fee.

 We sometimes get ask why we use chicken oil in our Duck and Ocean Fish recipes when a customer has a dog with a chicken intolerance.
 Chicken oil does not exhibit the same properties, and should not be confused with chicken protein (meat).
 As it is primarily the protein fraction of the antigen causing the allergy issue, the fats and oils used in pet food no matter of their origin do not carry antigen proteins.
 This is a common misconception, but should allow you to use our food.